-iPhone 5S vs iPhone 5C comparison review
+iPhone 5S / iPhone 5C full review

 Apple's current iPhone line-up includes the iPhone 5s and iPhone 5c, both unveiled during an even in September 2013.
 But which of the two iPhones is right for you?
 We explore the differences and similarities between the two smartphones in our iPhone 5s and iPhone 5c comparison review to help you decide which one to buy.